619: Red Zone Cuba

 Hentai is Japanese animated hardcore pornography.
 It typically uses the Manga style of drawing, with large eyes and cute faces.

 [Sung.]
-Outside the snow was falling and reindeer calling …
+Outside the snow was falling …

 See note on “Sleigh Ride,” above.